OleksandrKvl/oleksandrkvl.github.io/about.md

 ---

 Hi there!
-My name is Oleksandr Koval, I'm a software developer, my main passion is C++ and everything related to clean and fast code.
-In this blog I write about stuff I learn or interested in.
+My name is Oleksandr Koval, I'm a software developer, my main passion is modern C++ and everything related to clean and fast code.
+This blog is supposed to be about(but not limited by) these things :)